optiweigh/oak-examples/apps/ros/ros_driver_spatial_bb_example/README.md

 ## Visualizing Data in Rviz

 1. In Rviz, add a new display by clicking the "Add" button in the bottom toolbar.
+Note, you can add by display type, or just by topic which will automatically add the correct display type.

 2. For RGB camera visualization:
    - Add a "Image" display